timd/WeWatch/README.markdown

 ### In progress:

-- adding friend names to views
+- adding friend names to views (need to clean up display and formatting of multiple names) [Need Frankie to add a test feed that returns more watcher names]

 ### Todo:

+- add data refresh method to appDidEnterForeground (check in Programming iOS4 book)
 - cleaning up title labels
 - update class diagrams
 - figure out how threading is managed